Carlosta1177/perfect-pitch-training/README.md

 # perfect-pitch-training
-Easy way to test perfect pitch
+Interactive way to test your perfect pitch.